Don Burroughs: Early life and college

-Pro football career
+Professional career

 Due to a logjam of quarterbacks, he elected to switch positions to become a defensive back.
-His stature and frame earned him the nickname of "The Blade" from Rams quarterback Norm Van Brocklin.
+His stature and frame earned him the nickname of "the Blade" from Rams quarterback Norm Van Brocklin.
 In his first season with the Rams, he played in all twelve games.
 In his first game as a professional on September 25 against the San Francisco 49ers, he picked off three passes off Y.A.
 Tittle (who threw five in total) in a 23–14 victory for the Rams.
 Burroughs would collect nine total interceptions in the season, returning them for 103 yards.
 The Rams won the Western Conference fourth time in the past seven seasons to reach the NFL Championship Game and face the defending champion Cleveland Browns.
 Burroughs picked off one pass from Otto Graham (who threw three on the day) and returned it 24 yards, but the Browns defeated the Rams 38–14.

 The next year, Burroughs would only pick off two passes in twelve games, and the next year saw him start ten games and pick three passes off.
 1958 proved slightly better, as he would record seven interceptions in twelve games (with one fumble and one fumble recovery), aided by a three-interception game on November 16 against the Green Bay Packers (quarterbacked by Babe Parilli).
 In 1959, he played in just ten games with six starts that resulted in no interceptions (with one fumble recovery).
-After the season, he traded to the Philadelphia Eagles under the request of Van Brocklin, who had joined the Eagles the previous year.
+After the season, he was traded to the Philadelphia Eagles under the request of Van Brocklin, who had joined the Eagles the previous year.